seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 He never can meet more mischance than come
 To be but named of thee.
 His meanest garment,
-That ever hath but clipp’d his body, is dearer
+That ever hath but clipp'd his body, is dearer
 In my respect than all the hairs above thee,
 Were they all made such men.
 How now, Pisanio!

 *Enter PISANIO*

 **CLOTEN**
-‘His garment!’
-Now the devil–
+'His garment!'
+Now the devil--

 **IMOGEN**
-To Dorothy my woman hie thee presently–
+To Dorothy my woman hie thee presently--

 **CLOTEN**
-‘His garment!’
+'His garment!'

 **IMOGEN**
 I am sprited with a fool.
-Frighted, and anger’d worse: go bid my woman
+Frighted, and anger'd worse: go bid my woman
 Search for a jewel that too casually
-Hath left mine arm: it was thy master’s: ’shrew me,
+Hath left mine arm: it was thy master's: 'shrew me,
 If I would lose it for a revenue
-Of any king’s in Europe.
+Of any king's in Europe.
 I do think
-I saw’t this morning: confident I am
+I saw't this morning: confident I am
-Last night ’twas on mine arm; I kiss’d it:
+Last night 'twas on mine arm; I kiss'd it:
 I hope it be not gone to tell my lord
 That I kiss aught but he.

 **PISANIO**
-’Twill not be lost.
+'Twill not be lost.

 **IMOGEN**
 I hope so: go and search.